-The woodlands blog sometimes suggests ‘things to do’ that can help various national organisations build up a picture of how our wildlife, climate or ecosystems might be changing.
+The woodlands blog sometimes suggests ‘things that you can do'’ that can help various national organisations build up a picture of how our wildlife, climate or ecosystems might be changing.

 This week you might like to have a look at the buglife website.
 It is asking people to help find specimens of the world’s largest aphid – the Giant Oak Aphid (Stomaphis quercus).
 It is about the size of a coffee bean and feeds on English oak trees.
 It is guarded by special ants, which look after the aphid in return for honeydew.